openMF/mifos-mobile/README.md

 2. Open Android Studio.

-3. Click on 'Open an existing Android Studio project'
+3. Click on 'Open an existing Android Studio project'.

 4. Browse to the directory where you cloned the mifos-mobile repo and click OK.